Aurelian-Shuttleworth/agent-ear/docs/how-to-guides/how-to-record-meetings.md

-# Transcribe a Meeting with Speaker Labels
+# How to Transcribe a Meeting with Speaker Labels

 This how-to guide shows you how to use interactive mode to record, transcribe and contextualize meetings with agent ear.